Avista-Digital-Innovation/avista-digital-exchange-sdk/README.md

 Publishes data records to the database.

 You may only publish records for 1 asset per request.
-To support viewing on data on the web, include a Dimension entry with DimensionName 'name' and DimensionValue containing the name of the asset.
+To support viewing on data on the web, include a dimension entry with dimensionName 'name' and dimensionValue containing the name of the asset.

 **Parameters**